hcdevspace/lostandfound/README.md

-# Lost and Found - School Management System
+# ReFind - Lost and Found School Management System

 ## Project Description
 A Django web application to help students and staff report found items, search for lost belongings, and manage the claim process efficiently.